 So — if you’re stumped, take the pressure off of yourself to come up with something novel.
 Instead, make a few paint splatters, doodle some random sketches, or draw some spirals.
 Accept your work the way it is once you finish; some mail art pieces will inevitably be better than other pieces.
 As long as you enjoy making it, that’s what counts!

 6. If You Don’t Have Time, Print Your Mail Art

 Whenever I send mail to a loved one, I want the envelope to look special.
 The reality of the situation, however, is that sometimes I don’t have an hour to make a complicated piece of mail art.
 In that case, I rely on my printer.

-There are several free printable mail art envelopes available on the TPK website, and I’m perpetually designing more.
+There are several free printable mail art envelopes available on this website, and I’m perpetually designing more.
 I really appreciate the convenience of being able to print, fold, glue, and send when I’m short on time!

-If there’s an opportunity for the machine to catch on an unglued loose edge, it absolutely will.
-Pay special attention to making sure the edges of your decoupaged graphic are very secure, and you should be good to go!
+If there’s an opportunity for the postal machine to catch on an unglued loose edge, it will.
+Pay special attention to making sure the edges of your decoupaged graphic are very secure, and you should be good to go.

 8. Use a Variety of Postage Stamps

 You can transform an otherwise plain envelope into envelope art by being thoughtful with a postage stamp collage!
 A lot of people don’t realize this, but unused postage stamps can still be used today for whatever value they have written on the front.

 If you’d like to learn more about making postage stamp collages, you can read the How to Make a Stunning Postage Stamp Collage blog post.
 Vintage postage stamps aren’t costly, and they add so much personality to your mail!